Titus Annius Milo: Death

 In 48 BC, Milo joined Marcus Caelius Rufus in the rebellion against Caesar, but he died at that year's siege of Compsa, near Thurii, in Lucania.
 He was killed by a stone thrown from the city walls.

 In popular culture

 Titus Annius Milo appears as a recurring character in John Maddox Roberts' SPQR series of novels.
 These historical mysteries are presented as memoirs of the fictional Decius Caecilius Metellus the Younger; Milo is a trusted friend of Metellus.

 Milo also appears as a character in A Murder on the Appian Way, Last Seen in Massilia and A Mist of Prophecies, in the Roma Sub Rosa series of historical mystery novels by Steven Saylor.
+Saylor’s fictional hero dislikes Milo.

 Milo appears in Conn Iggulden's book The Field of Swords, the third in the series Emperor, as a street gangster who wages a private war with Publius Clodius.

-Milo is a character in Colleen McCollough's novel Caesar.
+Milo is a character in Colleen McCullough's novel Caesar.

 He also appears in the book Street Fighter: Son of Spartacus in a plot to assassinate Julius Caesar.

 Milo features prominently in the 2015 novel Dictator by British novelist Robert Harris.